Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Introduction

-Timelike particles traversing various orbits in curved spacetimes can be regarded as moving luminous sources whose electromagnetic radiation is observable in the form of light curves.
+Timelike particles in curved spacetimes can be regarded as moving luminous sources whose electromagnetic radiation is observable in the form of light curves.
 Consequently, light curves---much like gravitational wave signals---encode orbital configurations and facilitate the extraction of spacetime parameters \cite{Huang:2024wpj,Zhu:2024vxw}.
 It is therefore highly desirable to integrate these two messengers, namely gravitational and electromagnetic radiation, to investigate timelike orbits and unveil the underlying spacetime properties.
-Following this approach, we numerically simulate various timelike orbits around a Schwarzschild black hole embedded in a $(1,4,0)$ Dehnen-type dark matter halo, a specific configuration that remains relatively underexplored in current literature.
+Following this approach, we numerically simulate various timelike orbits around a Schwarzschild black hole embedded in a $(1,4,0)$ Dehnen-type dark matter halo.
 Subsequently, we generate both the gravitational wave signals and the light curves associated with these orbits.
 Our primary objective is to identify the imprints of orbital characteristics and dark matter halo parameters within these two messengers, thereby revealing the influence of dark matter halo on the surrounding geometry.
 Notably, while gravitational wave-based studies of timelike orbits have received significant attention, the application of light curves for this purpose remains relatively underexplored.
-This work thus presents a novel approach to probing dark matter-modified spacetimes through the electromagnetic signatures of orbital motion.
+This work thus presents a novel theoretical approach to probing spacetimes modified by dark matter through the electromagnetic signatures of orbital motion.